 Good morning!
 We’re just shy of ten weeks until Christmas, and it’s not too early to take some steps to de-stress your Christmas.
 By starting early and planning ahead, we can beat some of the rush and take some pressure off.
 In case you missed the rest of the series, we’ve already talked about adjusting our Christmas planning philosophy, starting a game plan for gift giving, and getting creative to help pay for Christmas.
 Be sure to check them out!

 This week, let’s talk about Christmas cards.
-To be honest, this is one of my biggest sources of stress for the holiday season.
-Each year I worry about dressing the kids in their Christmas finery and wrangling them into some sort of pose in front of the tree.
-Each year I vow that I won’t get stressed, and each year I crash and burn in a stressy blaze of glory…my kids hate dressing up, hate sitting still, and hate getting their pictures taken.
-No matter how perky and light-hearted I try to be, they see right through my facade and sense the stress.
+To be honest, this was one of my biggest sources of stress for the holiday season.
+Each year I’d worry about dressing the kids in their Christmas finery and wrangling them into some sort of pose in front of the tree.
+Each year I’d vow that I wouldn’t get stressed, and each year I’d crash and burn in a stressy blaze of glory…my kids hate dressing up, hate sitting still, and hate getting their pictures taken.
+No matter how perky and light-hearted I tried to be, they saw right through my facade and sense the stress.
 Kind of like how dogs can smell fear.
-On the bright side, our “blooper reel” of failed Christmas pictures always becomes one of my favorite photo book pages of the year…at least I can laugh about it after the fact!
+On the bright side, our “blooper reel” of failed Christmas pictures always became one of my favorite photo book pages of the year…at least I can laugh about it after the fact!

-Anyway…this year, I’m going to get the Christmas cards created and ordered before we even shop for Christmas outfits.
-I have so many cute pictures of my family from throughout the year, especially from our awesome vacation this summer–candid moments that capture their personalities as they’re doing things they enjoy.
+Anyway…a few years ago I finally got smart, and I g0t the Christmas cards created and ordered before we even shop for Christmas outfits.
+I have so many cute pictures of my family from throughout the year, especially from our travels during summer–candid moments that capture their personalities as they’re doing things they enjoy.
 Those moments are much more worthy of sharing than a stiff, stressy, posed picture in front of a tree.
-I’m going to choose my favorite family shot and a pic of each kid individually, and put them together into a cute Christmas card.
-They’ll be ordered as soon as I spot a great deal, then I can take my time addressing them and toss them in the mail Thanksgiving weekend.
+So I chose my favorite family shots and pictures of each kid individually, and put them together into a cute Christmas card.
+They were ordered as soon as I spotted a great deal, then I could take my time addressing them and getting them mailed early in the season.

 This week’s action plan:

 Gather your Christmas card list and choose pictures for your card.
-Determine how many cards you’ll need, and gather any missing addresses now (in other words, not like me on Dec.
-22: “Mom, what’s Great Aunt So-and-so’s address?!”).
+Determine how many cards you’ll need, and gather any missing addresses now (in other words, not like me in years past on Dec.
+22 asking: “Mom, what’s Great Aunt So-and-so’s address?!”).
 Buy stamps this week and set them aside–nobody will care if they’re not Christmas-y, and it’ll be one less expense closer to Christmas.